astroDimitrios/git-working-practices/episodes/04-review.md

 ![](fig/pr-suggestion.png){alt='A screenshot of a PR showing the diff in the Files changed tab.
 A line has been highlighted to show how to add an inline comment with a suggestion.'}

+Add in a suggested change for your review.
 Click on the green **Start a review** button.
 Now click on the green button in the top right which says **Finish your review** or **Review Changes**,